Aphrodite

-Aphrodite (/,æfrəˈdaɪtiː/, AF-rə-DY-tee) (Note: Ἀφροδίτη; /grc-x-attic/, /grc-x-koine/, /el/) is an ancient Greek goddess associated with love, lust, beauty, pleasure, passion, procreation, and as her syncretised Roman counterpart Venus, desire, sex, fertility, prosperity, and victory.
-Aphrodite's major symbols include seashells, myrtles, roses, doves, sparrows, and swans.
-The cult of Aphrodite was largely derived from that of the Phoenician goddess Astarte, a cognate of the East Semitic goddess Ishtar, whose cult was based on the Sumerian cult of Inanna.
+Aphrodite (/,æfrəˈdaɪtiː/) (Note: Ἀφροδίτη; /grc-x-attic/, /grc-x-koine/, /el/) is an ancient Greek goddess associated with love and beauty.
 Aphrodite's main cult centers were Cythera, Cyprus, Corinth, and Athens.
-Her main festival was the Aphrodisia, which was celebrated annually in midsummer.
+In Athens, she was celebrated annually during the Aphrodisia festival.
 In Laconia, Aphrodite was worshipped as a warrior goddess.
-She was also the patron goddess of prostitutes, an association which led early scholars to propose the concept of sacred prostitution in Greco-Roman culture, an idea which is now generally seen as erroneous.
+She was the patron goddess of prostitutes, an association which led early scholars to propose the concept of sacred prostitution in Greco-Roman culture, an idea now generally seen as erroneous.
+Aphrodite had many epithets, many of which emphasized an aspect of her character or were used by local cults.
+Thus she was known as Cytherea (Lady of Cythera) and Cypris (Lady of Cyprus), because both places claimed to be the site of her birth.
+The origins of Aphrodite have been the subject of scholarly debate.
+Proposed influences on her origins have included Near Eastern love goddesses, an indigenous Cypriot goddess, and a Proto-Indo-European dawn goddess.